NHS targets

 NHS targets are performance measures used by NHS England, NHS Scotland, NHS Wales, and the Health and Social Care service in Northern Ireland.
-These vary by country but assess the performance of each health service against measures such as 4 hour waiting times in Accident and Emergency departments, weeks to receive an appointment and/or treatment, and performance in specific departments such oncology.
+These vary by country but assess the performance of each health service against measures such as 4 hour waiting times in Accident and Emergency departments, weeks to receive an appointment and/or treatment, and performance in specific departments such as oncology.

 History

 The Major Conservative government first set public targets for the NHS in the 1990s – for example, guaranteeing a maximum two-year wait for non-emergency surgery and reducing rates of death from specific diseases.

 The subsequent Labour government introduced far more targets and managed performance far more aggressively - a management regime sometimes referred to as 'targets and terror'.
 Targets were blamed for distorting clinical priorities, and in particular for one organisation achieving a target at the expense of another.
 For example, ambulances have been forced to queue up outside a busy emergency departments so that the ambulances might not be able to meet their target in responding to emergency calls, but the hospital can meet its A&E target.
 Excess emphasis on the targets can mean that other important aspects of care, especially those not easily measured, may be neglected.
 Some have however praised targets for producing faster reductions in waiting times in England than other UK countries between 1996 and 2006.

 NHS England under the Conservative governments reduced the number of targets, in particular removing most of those relating to health inequality, and encouraged a system wide approach.
 However shortage of staff and funding meant that performance against targets nonetheless declined.
 Guidance published in February 2018 conceded that most of the targets would not be met before April 2019.
 The hospital care and A&E performance measures for October 2019 were the worst ever recorded.

 Sajid Javid called for a ‘proper review of NHS targets’ in September 2021.
 According to Jeremy Hunt the Stafford Hospital scandal showed that concentrating on national targets led to managers deprioritising the safety and well-being of patients.
 Targets can benefit patients but they can also lead to bureaucracy, gaming and poor patient care, or as David Nicholson famously put it - "hitting the target and missing the point".
 But they are alluring to politicians.
 Hunt says the effectiveness of targets is in inverse proportion to their quantity and points out that no other country runs its healthcare system by targets.
 Goodhart's law applies: "When a measure becomes a target, it ceases to be a good measure".